solvithrastar/Inversionson/README.md

 ## Usage

-Using Inversionson may seem a bit complicated at first, but once you get it working, it tends to run pretty smoothly.
-There are plans to make initializing an Inversionson project a much smoother process but that has not been done yet.
-The following is a description of how one can start an automatic FWI, using Inversionson.
+Inversionson is designed to work in a way that initializing the project is the only thing that a user needs to spend time on.

 A process which should get your project going:

-1. Create the directory where you want to host your project.
+1. Create the directory where you want to host your project (we do not recommend having this the same directory as the Inversionson code base).
-1. Use LASIF to initialize a LASIF project or copy an existing project in here.
+1. Use LASIF to initialize a LASIF project or copy an existing project in here  `lasif init_project LASIF_PROJECT`.
-    * Finish setting up the LASIF project (define domain, download data, define frequency range of synthetics)
+    * Finish setting up the LASIF project (define domain, download data)
-1. Create a directory called `SALVUS_OPT` inside the Inversionson project directory
-    * This directory is where the L-BFGS optimization routine will be carried out.
-    * Move into this directory
-1. Inside the `SALVUS_OPT` directory you need to run this code:
-    ```bash
-    <Path to your Salvus binary> invert -x $PWD
-    ```
-    where `<Path to your Salvus binary>` is the path to the Salvus core binary (typically `~/Salvus/bin/salvus`), _not_ the `salvus` command available in `PATH` which is typically SalvusFlow.
-If you do
-    ```bash
-    ~/Salvus/bin/salvus --help
-    ```
-    you should get
-    ```
-    ...
-    Subcommands:
-    compute                     Run a simulation
-    invert                      Solve an inverse problem
-    ```
-1. Salvus opt should now have created some files.
-The most important for now is `inversion.toml` which you need to edit a bit:
-    * You need to fill in some fields there, like initial model, parameters to invert for and whether you want to use batches of data or full gradients.
-    * It's hard to assist with this file as it really depends on what you want to do but feel free to contact me if you are having troubles.
-    * An important aspect is that there are commented fields which you need to uncomment when using the mini-batch method.
-You need to give information on control group ratio and initial batch size and then you need to give the name of one of the events in your project at the bottom of the file.
-    * Make sure to check the path to the model file (the `initial-model` key).

-1. Now create a file called `run_salvus_opt.sh` which has only one line in it:
-    ```bash
-    <Path to your Salvus binary> invert -i ./inversion.toml
-    ```
-1. Now run
-    ```bash
-    sh run_salvus_opt.sh
-    ```
+    * Inside LASIF, you need to figure out simulation parameters, such as frequency range, time step and length of simulations

 1. Now go back to the folder of the Inversionson project and run:
     ```bash
     python -m inversionson.autoinverter
     ```
-    This will just create a file named `inversion_info.toml` in the project root, and exit.
+    * This will just create a file named `inversion_info.toml` in the project root, and exit.
 1. Fill in the relevant fields in the `inversion_info.toml` file properly.
 The file contains comments to explain the fields but some of them will be further explained here.
-    * __inversion_mode__: Can be either "mini-batch" (dynamic mini-batches) or "mono-batch" (full gradients)
+    * __inversion_path__: Absolute path to the root Inversion folder.
+This is set automatically
+    * __lasif_root__: The path to the LASIF project
     * __meshes__: Can be either "multi-mesh" (wavefield adapted meshes) or "mono-mesh" (same mesh for every simulation, defined by LASIF domain file)
-    * __interpolation_mode__: If you use "multi-mesh" this makes your interpolations happen either "local" or "remote". "remote" is the faster option.
+    * __optimizer__: The optimization method.
+Can either be Adam or SGDM for stochastic gradient descent with momentum.
     * __inversion_parameters__: Parameters to invert for.
 Make sure these are the same ones as in the `inversion.toml` file in the `SALVUS_OPT` directory.
     * __modelling_parameters__: The parameters on the meshes you use for simulations.
-    * __random_event_fraction__: Only relevant for "mini-batch" mode.
-Describes how many of the events selected in each batch are random, vs how many are selected based on spatial coverage.
-    * __Meshing.ocean_loading.use__: Make True if you have ocean loading on your mesh.
-If you are using multi-mesh, you also need to supply a file and a parameter name to use.
-    * __min_ctrl_group_size__: The minimum number of events used in control group, again only relevant for "mini-batch" mode.
-    * __max_angular_change__: Used to decide how many events make it to the control group for the coming iteration in "mini-batch" mode.
-    * __dropout_probability__: A form of regularization.
-Events in control group can be randomly dropped out with this probability so they don't get stuck there.
-    * __initial_batch_size__: Make sure it's the same as in `inversion.toml` in "mini-batch" mode.
+    * __batch_size__: The number of events to use per iteration.
+If you don't want this to be stochastic, just put the size of the dataset you want to use.
     * __cut_source_region_from_gradient_in_km__: Gradients become unphysical next to the source and it can be good to cut the region out.
-    * __cut_receiver_region_from_gradient_in_km__: The same except receivers, and not nearly as bad of an unphysical effect.
-This is currently quite slow and I would recommend just putting 0.0 here.
     * __clip_gradient__: You can clip gradient at some percentile so that the highest/lowest values are removed.
 1.0 doesn't clip at all.
-    * __absorbing_boundaries__: This is only a True/False flag, the actual absorbing boundaries are configured in the `lasif_config.toml`
+    * __absorbing_boundaries__: A true/false flag whether the absorbing boundaries specified in LASIF should be used.
-    * __elements_per_azimuthal_quarter__: Only relevant for "multi-mesh".
+    * __Meshing.elements_per_azimuthal_quarter__: Only relevant for "multi-mesh".
 Decides how many elements are used to sample the azimuthal dimension.
 See paper.
-    * __smoothing_mode__: isotropic or anisotropic.
-It's always model dependent and can be either direction dependent or not.
-    * __smoothing_lengths__: How many wavelengths to smooth.
-If anisotropic the three values are: radial, lat, lon.
-For isotropic, only input one value.
+    * __Meshing.elements_per_wavelength__: Only relevant for "multi-mesh".
+Decides how many elements are used per wavelength in the wavefield-adapted meshes
+    * __Meshing.ellipticity__: Only relevant for "multi-mesh".
+Do you want ellipticity in your mesh.
+    * __Meshing.ocean_loading__: Make `use` True if you have ocean loading on your mesh.
+If you are using multi-mesh, you also need to supply a file and a parameter name to use as well as where you want this to be stored on the HPC cluster.
+    * __Meshing.topography__: Make `use` True if you have topography on your mesh.
+If you are using multi-mesh, you also need to supply a file and a parameter name to use as well as where you want this to be stored on the HPC cluster.
+    * __inversion_monitoring__: We recommend using a validation dataset to monitor the state of the inversion.
     * __iterations_between_validation_checks__: When using a validation dataset, this decides with how many iterations are between each validation check.
 The models between checks are averaged.
 0 means no check.
     * __validation_dataset__: Just a list of events in your LASIF project that you want to reserve for validation checks and will not be used in the inversion.
 Input event names.
-    * __test_dataset__: Same principle as with the validation_dataset
+    * __test_dataset__: Same principle as with the validation_dataset except that it is never used in the inversion.
     * __HPC.wave_propagation__: Settings regarding wavefield simulations.
 Inversionson asks for double that walltime in adjoint runs as they are more expensive
     * __HPC.diffusion_equation__: Settings regarding the smoothing computations.
     * __HPC.interpolation__: Settings regarding remote interpolations
+    * __HPC.processing__: Settings regarding the processing of the results from the forward jobs

+1. Run Inversionson again using
+    ```bash
+    python -m inversionson.autoinverter
+    ```
+    * This time, the optimization configurations are created under `OPTIMIZATION/opt_config.toml`
+    * These settings need to be filled out before the inversion.
+The details of the parameters depend on the selected optimizer.
+    * Once these are filled in, you are ready to go.

 1. Run Inversionson again using
     ```bash